krihal/twamp-dissector/README.md

    The code can be found here: https://www.wireshark.org/download.html I have only build this with version 1.12.

-2. Enter the directory build/ and from there type 'cmake ..'
+2. Enter the directory build/ and from there type 'cmake -DWIRESHARK_INCLUDE_DIRS=<path to the wireshark source code> ..'
    That will generate a Makefile and other necessary files.

 3. From the directory build/ enter the command 'make'.
 This will compile the code and (hopefully) create a file called "twamp.so".